imixs/imixs-workflow/src/site/markdown/engine/plugins/ruleplugin.md

 ## Script Objects

-From a script any basic item value contained by the processed workitem or the event definition can be accessed through local objects provided by the RulePlugin.
+From a script any basic item value contained by the workitem or the event definition can be accessed through local objects provided by the RulePlugin.
 This offers various ways to develop custom business rules.

 A script may also create a result-object to provide custom processing information or update the current workitem.
 The following objects variables are provided by the RulePlugin: